-Tour with: Hervey Bay Whale Watch, who also offer snorkeling experiences with the whales.
+Tour with: Hervey Bay Whale Watch, who also offer snorkelling experiences with the whales.
 Whale watching season is late July to early November.

 Did you know?
 Fraser Coast’s whale watching tourism industry was born in 1987, when husband and wife team Jill and Brian Perry launched the first commercial whale watching tour, Hervey Bay Whale Watch.
 Today, Hervey Bay is the Whale Watching capital of the world.

 2. Explore Fraser Island.